To the Members of Rane Holdings Limited

-Obtain an understanding of internal financial control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
-Under section 143(3)(i) of the Act we are also responsible for expressing our opinion on whether the Company hasadequate internal financial controls system in place and the operating effectiveness of such controls.
+Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
+Under section 143(3)(i) of the Act we are also responsible for expressing our opinion on whether the companyhas adequate internal financial controls with reference to financial statements in placeand the operating effectiveness of such controls.

 We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.

 We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.